karagionikos/Simple-File-System-in-C/README.md

 | Clean | `make clean` | Removes binaries, object files, and `disk.img` |
 | Valgrind | `make valgrind` | Runs under Valgrind for memory leak checking |
 ---

+## Mention.
+It was made with 40% vibecoding as a fun side self-educational project.